hyperstack-org/hyperstack/docs/dsl/hyper-store.md

   end

   # The cart's state is represented as a hash, items are the keys, qty is the value
-  # initialize the hash by receiving the system Hyperloop::Application::Boot or Empty dispatches
+  # initialize the hash by receiving the system Hyperstack::Application::Boot or Empty dispatches

-  receives Hyperloop::Application::Boot, Empty do
+  receives Hyperstack::Application::Boot, Empty do
     mutate.items(Hash.new { |h, k| h[k] = 0 })
   end